pizdex/pokegold-debug-translation/README.md

-# Pokémon Gold and Silver Debug
+# Pokémon Gold and Silver Debug JP Translation

-This is a disassembly of Pokémon Gold (and Silver*) Debug.
+This is a disassembly of Pokémon Gold (and Silver*) Debug JP, translated into English.

 It builds the following ROM: